maartensijmkens/IRSE/README.md

 ## Training

-Train a model and save the experiment with the a name of choice (e.g. "my-experiment").
+Train a model and save the experiment with a name of choice (e.g. "my-experiment").
 The model's weights and other relevant information of your experiment will be saved in `exp/my-experiment/`.